little-world/rust-course/projecta/16-atomic-project2-treiber-stack.md

         });

         loop {
+            // Load current head
             let head_packed = self.head.load(Ordering::Acquire);
             let head = VersionedPtr::from_usize(head_packed);

-            new_node.next = head.as_ptr();
+            // Link new node to current head new_node.next = head.as_ptr();
             let new_node_ptr = Box::into_raw(new_node);

-            let new_version = head.version().wrapping_add(1);
+            // Increment version for ABA protection (Milestone 4) let new_version = head.version().wrapping_add(1);
             let new_head = VersionedPtr::new(new_node_ptr, new_version);

-            match self.head.compare_exchange_weak(
+            // Try to CAS head from old to new match self.head.compare_exchange_weak(
                 head_packed,
                 new_head.to_usize(),